dhjang01/IoT26-HW01/README.md

 The objective of this assignment is to control Raspberry Pi GPIO pins as digital outputs using Python.

 In this project, an LED is connected to a Raspberry Pi GPIO pin and controlled using the `gpiozero` library.
+The LED repeatedly turns on and off using a Python program.

 ## 2. Components